-Based on our strategic and annual business plans and known engagements, we create a staffing plan.
-It is compared with current resources and expected staff turnover.
-These form a basis for an annual recruitment plan.
+Based on our strategic and business plans and known engagements, we monitor our staffing needs and compare them with current resources and expected staff turnover.
+This forms a basis for our recruitment.
 Our audit engagements are staffed based on expertise, capabilities and years of experience.
-Engagement leaders determine the extent of support, direction and supervision of junior staff.
+Engagement leaders determine the extent of support. direction and supervision of junior staff.

-Feedback and continuous development Our team members obtain feedback on their overall performance, including factors related to audit quality, such as technical knowledge, auditing skills and professional scepticism.
+Feedback and continuous development

+Our team members obtain feedback on their overall performance, including factors related to audit quality, such as technical knowledge, auditing skills and professional scepticism.
 Audit quality is an important factor in performance evaluation and career progression decisions for both our partners and other staff.
 Feedback on performance and progression is collected via our Snapshot tool.
 We also use Workday to give and receive upward and peer feedback.
-Ongoing feedback conversations help our people grow and learn faster, adapt to new environments, and bring the best to our clients and firm.
+Ongoing feedback conversations help our people grow and learn faster. adapt to new environments, and bring the best to our clients and firm.